Microeconomics: Monopsony

-A monopsony is a market where there is only one buyer and many sellers.
+A monopsony is a market with only one buyer and many sellers.
+A classic theoretical example is a mining town, where the company that owns the mine is able to set wages low since they face no competition from other employers in hiring workers, because they are the only employer in the town, and geographic isolation or obstacles prevent workers from seeking employment in other locations.
+Other more current examples may include school districts where teachers have little mobility across districts.
+In such cases the district faces little competition from other schools in hiring teachers, giving the district increased power when negotiating employment terms.

 Bilateral monopoly

 A bilateral monopoly is a market consisting of both a monopoly (a single seller) and a monopsony (a single buyer).

 Oligopsony

-An oligopsony is a market where there are a few buyers and many sellers.
+An oligopsony is a market with a few buyers and many sellers.

 Game theory

 Game theory is a major method used in mathematical economics and business for modeling competing behaviors of interacting agents.
-The term "game" here implies the study of any strategic interaction between people.
+The term "game" here refers to the study of strategic interactions among people.
 Applications include a wide array of economic phenomena and approaches, such as auctions, bargaining, mergers & acquisitions pricing, fair division, duopolies, oligopolies, social network formation, agent-based computational economics, general equilibrium, mechanism design, and voting systems, and across such broad areas as experimental economics, behavioral economics, information economics, industrial organization, and political economy.

 Information economics

 Information economics is a branch of microeconomic theory that studies how information and information systems affect an economy and economic decisions.
 Information has special characteristics.
 It is easy to create but hard to trust.
 It is easy to spread but hard to control.
 It influences many decisions.
 These special characteristics (as compared with other types of goods) complicate many standard economic theories.
 The economics of information has recently become of great interest to many - possibly due to the rise of information-based companies inside the technology industry.
-From a game theory approach, the usual constraints that agents have complete information can be loosened to further examine the consequences of having incomplete information.
-This gives rise to many results which are applicable to real life situations.
-For example, if one does loosen this assumption, then it is possible to scrutinize the actions of agents in situations of uncertainty.
-It is also possible to more fully understand the impacts – both positive and negative – of agents seeking out or acquiring information.
+From a game theory approach, the usual constraints that agents have complete information can be loosened to examine further the consequences of having incomplete information.
+This yields many results applicable to real-life situations.
+For example, if one relaxes this assumption, one can scrutinize agents' actions in situations of uncertainty.
+It is also possible to better understand the impacts – both positive and negative – of agents seeking or acquiring information.